DigitalTibetan/DigitalTibetan/docs/digital_dharma_is_fragile.md

 Once you've made sure that dharma material that needs to be preserved is stored in a format as simple as possible, backups become essential.

 - **Sharing** is a way to use everybody else's computer as backup-device.
 It's probably the _only_ longterm strategy to make sure information survives.
-- **Powerful partners** are required to increase chances: by working together with as many organizations as possible and sharing freely between them, the resilience for the material to be protected increases
+- **Powerful partners** are required to increase chances: by working together with as many organizations as possible and sharing freely between them, the resilience for the material to be protected increases.
 - **Longterm backups** are only within in reach of very few organizations.
 Luckily, if you material is in simple text form, free and open, you have access to the most powerful backup facilities currently available: the [github artic code vault](https://archiveprogram.github.com/): store your information as text in github and (if public and open consisting of reasonably small text files), the repository will be put in cold storage within an Arctic code vault.

 ```{note}